w3f/1KC/README.md

 You can signal your intent to participate by:

-1. Choosing a task from this [list](https://github.com/orgs/w3f/projects/13) of open tasks,
+1. Choosing a task from this [list](https://github.com/orgs/w3f/projects/13) of open tasks
 2. Then filling out this [typeform](https://form.typeform.com/to/I9vjnCcI)

 ### Process